 Before you even begin looking into how to start a dog grooming business, you must first assess whether there is even a need for it in the area that you want to establish yourself.

-First question to ask yourself is whether there are dog owners in your area, and how popular is dog ownership around you.
+The first question to ask yourself is whether there are dog owners in your area and how popular dog ownership is around you.

 RELATED: How to become a dog groomer